DFHack/dfhack/docs/dev/Lua API.rst

 This plugin extends DF workshops to support custom powered buildings.

+.. note:: when using numeric ids for workshops be aware that those id can change between worlds

 .. contents::
   :local:

 Functions
 ---------

-* ``setOwnableBuilding(workshop_type, enable)``
+* ``setOwnableBuilding(workshop_type)``

   Set workshop to be included in zones (such as bedroom or inn).

   :workshop_type:   custom workshop string id e.g. ``SOAPMAKER`` or numeric id
-  :enable:   boolean value to enable or disable this functionality

-* ``fixImpassible(workshop_type, enable)``
+* ``fixImpassible(workshop_type)``

   Set workshop non walkable tiles to also block liquids (i.e. water and magma).

   :workshop_type:   custom workshop string id e.g. ``SOAPMAKER`` or numeric id
-  :enable:   boolean value to enable or disable this functionality

 * ``setMachineInfo(workshop_type, needs_power, power_consumed, power_produced, connection_points)``

   Setup and enable machine-like functionality for the workshop.
+All workshops of this type will have this as default power consumption/production.
 Note: due to implementation limitations workshop only connects to other machines if the other machine is build later than this one.

   :workshop_type:   custom workshop string id e.g. ``SOAPMAKER`` or numeric id